 Hedgehogs like water generally and are very good swimmers.

-As pet hedgehogs do not get to use their nails/claws to dig with, as wild hedgehogs do, they do not naturally get worn down.
+As pet hedgehogs do not get to use their nails/claws to dig, just like wild hedgehogs do, they do not naturally get worn down.
 So you mау need to trim their nails from time to time if they become long.
 You should obviously take care when doing this.
 You can buy nail clippers for hedgehogs such as the Frjjthchy Pet Hedgehog Nail Clipper Trimmer below.

 If you are unsure about trimming your hedgehog’s nails yourself then get your vet to do it.